 I experienced a high functioning form of anxiety that involved extreme OCD (perinatal obsessive-compulsive disorder), to the degree where it almost destroyed my marriage.
 At one point I was even slurring my words and stuttering.

 My mom (and greatest source of help) thought I was having a mental breakdown.
 It definitely felt that way to me.
 My brain had so much to communicate, but there was a disconnect with my mouth, and I couldn’t form words.
 I felt paralyzed from speaking.

 When my husband would come home from work, I would be cleaning compulsively.
 I pushed myself to keep up with the dusting, mopping, sweeping, vacuuming, and laundry.
 My sons’ diapers were changed frequently, even if they were only a little wet and had been changed just 15 minutes before.
 I felt that if they were in wet diapers, that I wasn’t doing a good job of being a stay at home mom.

 My hygiene and my sons’ hygiene became a second job!
 I had to shower and put makeup on every single day.
 If I didn’t, I’d bite my nails or pick at my cuticles until they bled.
-I had to do these things to fight the anxiety.
+I had to do these things to fight the constant anxiety.

 At this point, things began to get even more difficult.

 I felt guilty if my husband came home to a dirty house or a wife without makeup on.
 It was a daily battle to accomplish anything and everything.